fluent/fluent-plugin-s3/README.md

 with a properly configured IAM policy are preferred over embedding access keys on EC2 instances.

-## Use your compression algorithm
+## Use your (de)compression algorithm

 s3 plugin has plugabble compression mechanizm like Fleuntd's input / output plugin.
-If you set 'store_as xxx', s3 plugin searches `fluent/plugin/s3_compressor_xxx.rb`.
-You can define your compression with 'S3Output::Compressor' class.
+If you set 'store_as xxx', `out_s3` plugin searches `fluent/plugin/s3_compressor_xxx.rb` and `in_s3` plugin searches `fluent/plugin/s3_extractor_xxx.rb`.
+You can define your (de)compression with 'S3Output::Compressor'/`S3Input::Extractor` classes.
 Compressor API is here:

-    module Fluent
+    module Fluent # Since fluent-plugin-s3 v1.0.0 or later, use Fluent::Plugin instead of Fluent
       class S3Output
         class XXXCompressor < Compressor
           S3Output.register_compressor('xxx', self)